PRich57/short-url/README.md

 - Accessible after logging in, the Profile page features a built-in URL shortener for convenience.
 - Manage and delete your previously shortened URLs, Deletion is permanent, and the short URL path becomes reusable.
+- Similar to the Home Page, you can click the copy icon button next to each short URL to copy it to your clipboard for convenience.
 - Permanently delete your account, which also disables and deletes all associated shortened URLs, freeing them up for future use.

 ##### Navigation